carolinecantaluppi/guess-the-number-game/README.md

 ## How to Play

-1. Clone the repository: git clone https://github.com/carolinecantaluppi/guess-the-number-game.git cd guess-the-number-game.git
+1. Clone the repository: git clone https://github.com/carolinecantaluppi/guess-the-number-game.git

-2. Open the `index.html` file in a web browser.
-3. Follow the on-screen prompts to guess the randomly generated number.
+2. Follow the on-screen prompts to guess the randomly generated number.

-4. After each guess, the game will provide feedback.
+3. After each guess, the game will provide feedback.

-5. Continue guessing until you find the correct number.
+4. Continue guessing until you find the correct number.

-6. Upon guessing correctly, the game will display the number of attempts taken.
+5. Upon guessing correctly, the game will display the number of attempts taken.